usnistgov/psc-ns3/src/psc/doc/source/mcptt.rst

 logging as in the LTE D2D example, but will instead enable all MCPTT logs, as shown above.

-Finally, we note two tracing statements inserted near the bottom of the
+Finally, we note three tracing statements inserted near the bottom of the
 program:

 .. sourcecode:: cpp